 If you’re into action and adventure, action films in Korea are a must-watch.
-These films typically will have you at the edge of your seat.
-Frequently, action movies would involve a secret agent, the police, and the bad guys caught up in a rumble that keeps your eyes glued on the screen.
+These films typically will have you on the edge of your seat.
+Frequently, a Korean action flicks would involve a secret agent, a police officer, and the bad guys caught up in a rumble that keeps your eyes glued on the screen.

 You can say “action movie” in Korean as 액션 영화 (aegsyeon yeonghwa).

 Best Korean Action Movies

 Here are the top Korean movies in the action genre.